Q1: What are the major changes in the 2025 admissions?

 Q9: Where can I find information about the professors and the curriculum?

-A: For information about our professors, please refer to the Faculty page, where you can refer to each faculty member’s educational background, research fields, and courses they teach.
+A: For information about our professors, please refer to our Faculty page, where you can refer to each faculty member’s educational background, research fields, and courses they teach.
 For information about our curriculum, please refer to our Curriculum Table.

 Q10: How can I select a degree program?